 After receiving my German Diploma in Political Science from Freie Universität Berlin, I spent five years at the German Institute for International and Security Affairs (Stiftung Wissenschaft und Politik), where I worked as a researcher advising members of the German and European Parliament and the German Foreign Office.

-I’m an active member of the National e-Government Competence Center.
+I’m an active member of the German e-Government Competence Center.

 PhD Thesis (forthcoming with Palgrave MacMillan)